collapsed-stacks/startups/questions/835/ios-vs-android-first-what-makes-ios-first-a-valid-strategy-for-mobile-app-compa.md

 - posted by: [Community](https://stackexchange.com/users/-1/community) on 2014-09-29
 - score: 0

-<p>One word: Xamarin</p>
+One word: Xamarin

-<p>Its awesome (I do love Microsoft though, so I do have some bias).</p>
+Its awesome (I do love Microsoft though, so I do have some bias).

-<p>Develop once for all platforms.
-Why limit yourself :)</p>
+Develop once for all platforms.
+Why limit yourself :)

-<p>As Matthew says the coolness factor seems to play into launching on iOS first.
+As Matthew says the coolness factor seems to play into launching on iOS first.
 Android is where the market share is, even on higher end phones.
-As mentioned in the stats by blunders, the 1/3 of Android phones that aren't junk phones is still on its own, higher than the entire Apple market.</p>
+As mentioned in the stats by blunders, the 1/3 of Android phones that aren't junk phones is still on its own, higher than the entire Apple market.